algorithmic modeling for Rhino

 The goal of “Dolphin” for “Grasshopper” is to support the early stages of the design process using information technology in order to find architectural solutions as a source of inspiration, an explicit solution, or a means to better understand current design problems.

-To encode spatial information in AgraphML, automatic and semi-automatic methods have been developed and implemented by the “KSD research group”.
-To formalize architectural situations digitally we propose to create semantic fingerprints of buildings, to be used to identify a building as we use actual fingerprints to identify of individuals.
+To encode spatial information in AGraphML, automatic and semi-automatic methods have been developed and implemented by the “KSD research group”.
+To formalize architectural configurations digitally we propose to create semantic fingerprints of buildings, to be used to identify a building as we use actual fingerprints to identify individuals.
 In order to map the spatial structure of architectural situations, graph-based approaches are being investigated to mathematically represent fingerprints for information such as space and their connections, alignment, orientation or urban integration.
-The nodes of the graph are labeled regarding a fixed taxonomy [ROOM, KITCHEN, LIVING, SLEEPING, WORKING, CORRIDOR, TOILET, BATH, EXTERIOR, STORAGE, BUILDINGSERVICES, CHILDREN, PARKING].
-The labels of the edges [DOOR, ENTRANCE, PASSAGE, SLAB, STAIRS, WALL, WINDOW] represent the relation between spaces.
-In order to use the information in “Grasshopper” the “Dolphin” components are distinguished in the categories “Analyzer”, “BIM Tools”, “Filter”, “Local Source”, “Statistics” and “Web Source”.
+The nodes represent room types.
+In the latest version of Dolphin 4.0, their fixed taxonomy has been modified to allow custom room dictionaries, defined by the user.
+The labels of the edges [DOOR, ENTRANCE, PASSAGE, WALL, WINDOW] are used as the visualization of relations between spaces.
+In order to use the information in “Grasshopper” the “Dolphin” components are distinguished in the categories “Analyzer”, “Coordinator”, “BIM Tools”, “Filter”, “Local Source”, “Statistics” and “Web Source”.

 Four “BIM Tools” component facilitate the interaction with BIM models to ease the design process.
 Presently the access is possible on two BIM servers, the “Open Source BIM Server” (http://bimserver.org/) and “bim+” from “Nemetschek” (www.bimplus.net).
 The download components comprise models from both servers as IFC files and the Grasshopper components check the results, enabling further processing in order to visualize building models with the “Geometry Gym” Plugin.
 The access to the “Open Source BIM Server” is more complex because a “Serializer” is required to find out which model specification should be used.
 The “BIM Visualiser”, lets the user select the building model out of a set of found models in the information cloud.